 Last year around this time I was in Malaysia.
 I had two wonderful days in Melaka, the heritage town that has origins of Malaysia in its folds and visiting a traditional Malay house.
 It will always remain in my mind as the red town, as most of its buildings are in rust red.

-Traditional Malay House – Sentosa Villa.
+Traditional Malay House – Sentosa Villa

 On a small island formed at the turn of the river Melaka, I saw some beautiful houses in pistachio green with red slanted roofs.
 Out guide sensed the curiosity and took us to visit Sentosa Villa, a traditional Malay house.
 Almost 100 years old and still managed by the lady of the house.
 Haji Fatima is a few years younger than the house that was built by her grandfather.
 She takes us around the house and points to various things around the house.

-Traditional House Designs & Interiors.
+Traditional House Designs & Interiors

-House stands on raised platform.
+House stands on a raised platform.
 You reach the entrance through a flight of steps passing through some usual and some not so usual plants.
 The entrance leads to a central courtyard much like traditional Indian houses with rooms all around it.
 The pictures of the family prominently adore the houses.
 It was amusing to see the portrait of the lady in her younger days.
 With the shyness of youth on her face vis-à-vis a wise and mature look that she carries now.
 There was a wall full of music records.
 Fatima told us that they are the music albums of her brother who was a musician.
 There were elaborate beds with traditional linen on them.

 Every part of the floor was covered with colorful carpets.
 Two chairs under a canopy looked special.
 And special they were as they were used during the marriage ceremonies to seat the bride and the groom.
 There were old machines like an almost rusted typewriter.
 Tons of crockery collected from various parts of the world, the family was sure a rich one.
 A lounge-like place was created for the visitors to go through the family albums.

-Recommend you to read following travel blogs on Things to do in Kuala Lumpur & Places to visit in Malaysia.
+Recommend you to read the following travel blogs on Things to do in Kuala Lumpur & Places to visit in Malaysia.